 The decision of opening a subsidiary or a branch office in Australia is influenced by numerous factors.
 When expanding in a foreign country, foreign companies will have to decide between these two entities, if they want to develop a commercial activity; each company structure has its own advantages and disadvantages, which will be presented in this article by our lawyers in Australia.

-What are differences between a branch and a subsidiary in Australia?
+What are differences between a branch and a subsidiary in Australia in 2024?

 First, you should know that the main difference between branch offices and subsidiaries is given by their legal personality.
 The branch does not represent a separate legal entity – it is seen more as a permanent establishment of the parent company abroad, but which pays taxes in Australia, while the subsidiary is a separate legal entity, generally incorporated as a private limited company or a as a public limited company.
 You can address to our law firm in Australia if you need legal advice on the characteristics of each company type.